-Enterovirus 71 (EV71) is a single-stranded RNA virus and one of the causative agents for hand, foot and mouth disease (HFMD).
+Enterovirus 71 (EV71) is a single-stranded RNA virus and is one of the causative agents for hand, foot and mouth disease (HFMD).
 The disease occurs commonly in Southeast Asian areas, especially in summer and early autumn.
-Large outbreaks have been reported in Taiwan and Malaysia in 1990s.
+Outbreaks have been reported in Australia, Mainland China, Malaysia, Singapore, Taiwan etc.

 EV71 infection is usually found among young children.
-It most commonly presents with symptoms of HFMD, characterised by fever, sores in the mouth, and a rash with blisters.
-Usually it begins with fever, poor appetite, malaise and sore throat.
-One to two days later, painful sores develop in the mouth.
-The sores are characterised by small red spots with blisters which then often become ulcers.
-They are usually located on the tongue, gums, and inside of the cheeks.
-The non-itchy skin rash manifests as flat or raised red spots.
-The rash is usually found on the palms of the hands and soles of the feet.
-Asymptomatic infections can occur.
-Rarely, EV71 may cause more serious diseases, such as viral (aseptic) meningitis, encephalitis, poliomyelitis-like paralysis and myocarditis.
+It commonly presents with symptoms of HFMD, characterised by fever, sores in the mouth, and a rash with blisters.
+It usually begins with fever, poor appetite, tiredness and sore throat.
+One or two days after fever onset, painful sores develop in the mouth.
+They begin as small red spots with blister and then often become ulcers.
+They are usually located on the tongue, gum, and inside of the cheeks.
+There may also be skin rash that is non-itchy and, some with blisters.
+The rash is usually located on the palms of the hands and soles of the feet; it may also appear on the buttocks and/or genitalia.
+A person with HFMD may not have symptoms, or may have only the rash or only mouth ulcers.
+EV71 may cause more serious diseases, such as viral (aseptic) meningitis, encephalitis, poliomyelitis-like paralysis and myocarditis.

 Mode of transmission